Two young female performers in Kazakh tradition outfits pose for a photo on Nauryz

 Astana Square is a central point in Almaty for Nauryz, with a stage set up for performances and many performers keeping the crowd entertained before the parade arrives

-On the way back, we’d warmed up enough to stop at the Palace of the Republic.
-They had their own celebrations on their square, with a stage set up for musicians, and lots of street performers moving through the crowd.
+On the way back, we’d warmed up enough to stop at Abai Square.
+They had their own celebrations, with a stage set up for musicians, and lots of street performers moving through the crowd.
 And so many food tents.
 We ended up heading home not too long after we arrived as the music was too loud for the children.
+Loud music is a pretty common cultural thing in Central Asia and we have since invested in some noise-cancelling headphones for our youngest!

 Prepare yourself to enjoy Nauryz